-Is it time to upgrade the floors in your home or business around Bucks and Mercer County?
-Vinyl flooring installation from the professionals at Tom Adams just might be your best choice.
+Is it time to upgrade the floors in your home or business?
+Make luxury vinyl tile from the professionals at Tom Adams your choice.
 At Tom Adams, we carry a large collection of vinyl flooring that can be installed in any type of room.
 We carry an extensive collection of colors and textures to match your home’s style and design.

 You can visit any one of our four showrooms to check out the American-made brands we sell like Mohawk, Shaw, DalTile, Patcraft, Mannington, Bruce, Beaulieu, and much more.

 Vinyl flooring installation is popular among homeowners, especially for kitchens and bathrooms.
-The synthetic cousin of linoleum, vinyl flooring gives homeowners a versatile option that not only provides great durability for the price but is also water and stain resistant.
+The synthetic cousin of linoleum, luxury vinyl tile gives homeowners a versatile option that not only provides great durability for the price but is also waterproof and stain-resistant.

 Caring For Your Vinyl Flooring

 Do you have kids or pets?
 If you do, you know just how much of a mess they can create, especially when it comes to your floors.
 But with sheet vinyl flooring, your home will be able to withstand all that wear and tear.
 Not only will it create a newer, modern look for any room in your home, but it will also provide you with a surface that is easy to clean up, reduces noise, and is able to withstand heavy foot traffic.

 To keep your vinyl floor clean, start with minimizing dirt and stains before they happen.
-Place a doormat or rug in the front of doorways to stop the spread of dirt and dust, which can degrade the finish of your new flooring.
-Also, if you need to move furniture across your floor, use paneling or a sheet of plywood to help prevent against scuffing or tears in the vinyl.
+Place a doormat or rug in the front of the doorways to stop the spread of dirt and dust, which can degrade the finish of your new flooring.
+Also, if you need to move furniture across your floor, use paneling or a sheet of plywood to help prevent scuffing or tears in the vinyl.